-This easy broiled salmon recipe is ready in 10 minutes, making it perfect for a weeknight dinner.
+This easy broiled salmon is ready in 15 minutes, making it perfect for a weeknight dinner.

-It's as simple as can be: brush the fish with olive oil, season it, then broil for 4 minutes.
+It's as simple as can be: brush the fish with a simple mixture of olive oil and spices, and then broil it for eight minutes.
 The salmon comes out perfectly cooked!

 Whenever I want to make something quick for dinner, I default to one of my trusted salmon recipes, such as baked salmon, salmon steak, blackened salmon, and Asian salmon.

-This broiled salmon recipe is especially good.
-It's one of my go-to weeknight dinners because it's incredibly quick; broiling is faster and easier than baking or pan-frying.
+This broiled salmon is especially good.
+It's one of my go-to weeknight dinners because it's incredibly quick - broiling is faster and easier than baking or pan-frying.
+I also like broiling because it caramelizes the spices on top of the salmon, bringing out their flavor.
+It also keeps the salmon juicy.

 Jump to: